elodieandrieu/elodieandrieu.github.io/_pages/workshop.md

 ## King's College London - Tuesday 15 November 2022

-The PhD Research Day is jointly organised by King's College London and the Collège de France.
+The PhD Research Day is jointly organised by **King's College London** and the **Collège de France**.
 It aims to bring together PhD and young researchers in Economics and to build a community among econ PhDs from different universities.
 Also, it is a place where you get the chance to train presenting polished papers as well as pitching an idea in front of a friendly audience from which they can also get feedback.
 The Research day consists of a mix between short presentations (20 minutes) and longer presentations (40 minutes) including questions/discussion.
 The day will begin at 9.30am (with coffee) and end at 5.30pm.
 There will be multiple breaks and lunch to allow young researchers to meet as well as a social event immediately after the last presentation.
 If you would like to attend, please contact us.
 We gratefully acknowledge the generous support from KBS KCL.

 ### Download programme (soon available): link